conda/conda/docs/source/building/variants.rst

 Sometimes particular versions need to be tied to other versions.
 For example, on Windows, we generally follow the upstream Python.org association of Visual Studio compiler version with Python version.
-Python 2.7 is always compiled with Visual Studio 2008 (a.k.a.
-MSVC 9).
-We don't want a conda_build_config.yaml like the following to create a matrix of python/MSVC versions:
+Python 2.7 is always compiled with Visual Studio 2008 (also known as MSVC 9).
+We don't want a conda_build_config.yaml like the following to create a matrix of python/MSVC
+versions:

 .. code-block:: yaml